 - 1. Select the Zone in the operations tree to access the Zone Editor containing the data for that zone. - 2.
-Enter the Date and Top Elevation values in the table to define the curve for the zone.
+For the default zone definition, enter the Date and Top Elevation values in the table to define the curve for the zone.
 You can either copy and paste data from a spreadsheet application or type in the values manually.
 Note that dates often do not copy and paste correctly and must be entered manually.